 It is illegal in The City of Leon Valley to dump any type of debris into a creek or drainage ditch.
 This debris can become entangled in culverts and shallow streambeds, canals, or drainage ditches and impedes drainage causing the flow of water to back up.
 Citizens of Leon Valley should also keep drainage ditches on their property free of debris, foliage and vegetation that would impede the flow of water.
-Debris dumping should be reported to The City of Leon Valley Public Works Department (210) 684-1232 or the Building Department at City Hall by calling (210) 684-1391.
+Debris dumping should be reported to The City of Leon Valley Public Works Department (210) 684-1232 or the Planning and Zoning Department at City Hall by calling (210) 684-1391.

 Elevation Certificates of all properties in the Special Flood Hazard Areas (SFHA’s) are available and on file at the Office of Building and copies are available upon request.

 Real time weather information can also be obtained through the following website:

 Flood Protection Assistance

 Concerned citizens and the general public can obtain information on flood protection assistance from The City of Leon Valley.
 All inquires and request should be made through the Fire Chief, Michael Naughton, at firstname.lastname@example.org or 210-684-3219 ext.
 281 or David Dimaline, at 210-681-1232 ext.
 201 or email@example.com.